 Partner: Universitas Brawijaya, Universitas Padjadjaran, Universitas Syiah Kuala, Universitas Udayana, Universitas Mataram, Universitas Nusa Cendana, Universitas Papua, and University of Rhode Island and Mississippi State University.

 ANBIOCORE’s goal is to increase the country’s food security and self-sufficiency by supporting the advancement of livestock biotechnology and conservation of coral reef fisheries in Indonesia.
-They will contribute data to three vital domains within the Ecosystem Approach to Fisheries Management and develop functional genomic maker for bull fertility.
+They will contribute data to three vital domains within the Ecosystem Approach to Fisheries Management and develop functional genomic maker for bull fertility. - Scientific Modelling, Application, Research & Training For City Centered Innovation & Technology (SMART CITY)

 Lead: Universitas Indonesia (UI)